+7/16/98 (emw)

-forcement Comments - Continued 5-051-23 Contact Gate: 10/06/97 Page: 3 Code: Z53 ~ ~ ~ ~ ~ 7/16/98(emw) 07/20/99 BILLING HOURS .1 FOR Phone Calls.
-Added by RWN - phone message from complainant "activity is increasing ag wedding last weekend", ain., .huge 37/28/39 The Status Code was Recorded Red Tag.
-Added by RWN • • • • • referred case to SAL to prepare Admin Hearing atter consult DSL ation with 07/28/9 PBILLING HOURS .15 FOR Conference with Parties.
-Added by RWN ~ ~ - spcke to board aide SSTJ and aovised her that we are getting a again about weddings and load music at Hallcrest Vinyards surprised to learn That they had not yet applied for a Use mendment She was 08/02/99 The Status Code was Recorded Fled Tag Added by DL FOLLOW-UP CODE CHANGED, OLD=(F1).
-FOLLOW-UP DATE OLD=(19980701).
-CHANGED - 12/01/99 BILL HOURS 1/SAL FOR Complaint Investigation.
-Added by SAL Conducted site inspection & investigation regarding alleged of of building additions to winery structures w/o permits. over and violations of use permit.
-Met w/ PO, and observed the posted by CCI III R. Nieuwstad, I advised PO that there has any attempt by PO's to correct violations that were posted quested additional time of one week to ten days to address tions w/ building & zoning counter staff.
-Reschedule of Code of recheck is for 12-15-99.
-SAL size sign, violations s not been d.
-PO re- the viola- 12/01/99 The Status Code was Recorded Red Tag.
-Added by SAL FOLLOW-UP DATE CHANGED, OLD=(19990806).
-12/08/99 31LL HOURS 1/DLH FOR Conference with Parties.
-Added by DLH • 12/09/99 BILL HOURS 2/SAL FOR Conference with Parties.
-Added by SAL Met w/ parties (PO). and Zoning staff 3. tioughton, or 12-8-99 ton Permit Center.
-Discussion centered on what is needed to Notice of Violations on this parcel as well as other parcels this PO. in addition questions by PO were also addressed, is special inspection, application for building permit, demo pe Use Permit amendment/change is needed if PO decides to enlar operation, live concerts, (weddings, fund-raisers, etc PO wi Code Compliance after the New Year as to PO's corrective Planning Oept. requirements.
-SAL o rectify s owned by regarding: rmit, etc. ge winery]] contact 07/26/09 BILL HOURS .25/RWN FOR Conducted Site inspection.
-Added by RWM · site visit 7.25.00 verified that the sign has been reduced to 2 sq ft as required.
-Took photo. less than 84 EXHIBIT ļ spoke with SHIRIN SCHUMACHER who said they are trying to correct the violations "ore at a time" and have stopped having amplified music.
-Rather than apply for an amendment to their winery Use Permit they are waiting for the outcome of public hearings being held in conjunction with the proposed winery in Bonny Doon that also wants to have weddings and public events.
+07/20/99 BILLING HOURS .1 FOR Phone Calls.
+Added by RWN

+phone message from complainant "activity is increasing again...huge wedding last weekend".

+37/25/99 The Status Code was Recorded Red Tag.
+Added by RMN

+referred case to SAL to prepare Admin Hearing after consultation with DSL...

+07/26/99BILLING HOURS .15 FOR Conference with Parties.
+Added by RWN spoke to board aide SSTJ and advised her that we are getting complaints again about weddings and load music at Hallcrest Vinyards.
+She was surprised to learn that they had not yet applied for a Use permit ammendment...

+- 08/02/99 The Status Code was Recorded Red Tag.
+Added by DL FOLLOW-UP CODE CHANGED, OLD=(F1).
+FOLLOW-UP DATE CHANGED, OLD=(19980701). - 12/01/99 BILL HOLRS 1/SAL FOR Complaint Investigation.
+Added by SAL Conducted site inspection & investigation regarding al leged complaints of building additions to winery structures w/o permits, oversize sign, and violations of use permit.
+Met w/ PO, and observed the violations posted by CCI III R. Nieuwstad, I advised PO that there has not beer, any attempt by PO's to correct violations that were posted.
+PO recuested additional fine of one week to ten days to address the violations w/ building & zoning counter staff.
+Reschedule of Code compliance recheck is for 12-15-99.
+SAL - 12/01/99 The Status Code was Recorded Red Tag.
+Added by SAL FOLLOW-UP DATE CHANGED, OLD=(19990806). - 12/08/99 BILL HOURS 1/DLH FOR Conference with Parties.
+Added by DLH - 12/09/99 BILL HOURS 2/SAL FOR Conference with Parties.
+Added by SAL Met w/ parties (PO), and Zoning staff D. Houghton, on 12-8-99, at Felton Permit Center.
+Discussion centered on what is needed to rectify Notice of Violations on this parcel as well as other parcels owned by this PO.
+In addition questions by PO were also addressed, regarding: special inspection. application for building permit, demo permit, etc. Use Permit amendment/change is needed if PO decides to enlarge winery operation, live concerts, weddings, fund-raisers. etc..
+PO will contact Code Compliance after the New Year as to PO's corrective actionper Planning Dept. requirements.
+SAL - 07/26/00 BILL HOURS .25/RWN FOR Conducted Site Inspection.
+Added by RWN site visit 7.25.00 verified that the sign has been reduced to less than 2 sq ft as required.
+Took photo.

+Lode Enforcement Comments - Continued Page: 4 APN: 065-051-23 Contact Date: 10/06/97 Code: Z93 spoke with SHIRIN SCHUMACHER who said trey are trying to correct the violations "one at a time" and have stopped having amplified music.
+Rather than apply for an amendment to their winery Use Permit they are baiting for the outcome of public hearings being held in conjunction with the proposed winery in Bonny Doon that also wants to have weddings and public events.
 07/25/00 = EFFECTIVE DATE FOR HOURS WORKED

-07/26/00 BILL HOURS 2/RWN FOR Conference (with Parties, Added by RWN spoke with owner John Schumacher on or about 11/17/00 and advised him that I was drafting him a letter advising that an ammended Use Permit is needed because he now trucks in the grapes for crushing.
-11/17/00 = EFFECTIVE DATE FOR HOURS WORKED
+07/26/00 BILL HOURS .2/RWN FOR Conference with Parties.
+Added by RWN spoke with owner John Schumacher on or about 11/17/00 and advised him that I was drafting him a letter advising that an ammended Use Permit is needed because he-nod trucks in the grajes for crushing $11/17/00 = EFFECTIVE\ DATE\ FOR\ HOURS\ WORKED$

 11/06/00 The Status Code was Recorded Red Tag.
-Added by DL Met with gleda hill and nieuwstad. hill concluded that operation is substantially in violation of use permit. nieuwstad to prepare response memo to almquist and prepare case for referral to hearing officer.
-DLaughlin mailed letter to owner advising that an ammended Use Permit is required 12/26/00 BILL HOURS 2.5/RWN FOR Complaint Investigation.
-Adden by RWN prepared Admin Hearing referral,...
+Adaed by DL Met with gleda hill and nieuwstad. hill concluded that operation is substantially in violation of use perrrit. nieuwstad to prepare response memo to almquist and prepare case for referral to hearing officer.
+DLaughlin